Intelligent Design 4.0: Paradigm Evolution Toward the Agentic AI Era: Intelligent Design 3.0: Foundation Model-Empowered Design

-With these strategies, researchers have developed LLM-based and MLLM-based approaches to enhance one or multiple stages of the design processes, including requirement analysis \cite{Ataei2025,Fabunmi2025,Zhu2025}, concept generation \cite{Jiang2025autotriz,zhu2023b,Chen2025asknature,ren2025}, system construction \cite{Gomez2024}, CAD modeling and editing \cite{Li2025,Zhang2025cad,GregSweeneyZooCorporation2025}, and design optimization \cite{Jiang2025CO, Zhang2025autoturb}.
-These efforts reflect a shift from using foundation AI models as general copilots toward positioning them as adaptable, architecture-integrated components within intelligent design systems.
-Compared to ID 2.0, where models largely automated decisions or learned patterns from labeled data, ID 3.0 systems are increasingly capable of complex reasoning and reflective decision-making.
+The above efforts reflect a shift from using foundation AI models as general copilots toward positioning them as adaptable, architecture-integrated components within intelligent design systems.
+Compared to ID 2.0, where models mainly automated decisions or learned patterns from labeled data, ID 3.0 systems are increasingly capable of complex reasoning and reflective decision-making.
 Figure 4 presents representative ID 3.0 systems that leverage large-scale foundation models for conceptual ideation and detailed CAD modeling.